cooperhewitt/label-whisperer/README.md

 ## Setup

 Everything you need to spin up a little `label-whisperer` server comes out-of-the-box under Ubuntu 13.10.
 There is a handy [setup.sh script](https://github.com/cooperhewitt/label-whisperer/blob/master/ec2/setup.sh) in the `ec2` directory which you can run to install all the necessary pieces.
+We tested this on an EC2 `micro` instance so unless you're concerned about performance and throughput you don't need anything fancier than that to get started.

 ## Notes and caveats